pikapods/docs.pikapods.com/manage/debug.md

 <img src="/img/pod-show-logs.png" width="60%" />

-## Recreate Pod
+## Restart Pod

-You can fully reset your pod by adjusting either _Resources_ or _Env Vars_ in the _Settings_ tab.
-This will recreate the application and only your database (if any) and files will remain.
-Doing so will also resolve any issue that happened _inside_ the application.
-It won't resolve issues that are related to settings files or wrong env vars.
+You can restart the pod from _More > Restart Pod_.
+This will resolve many errors and can be needed to apply changed settings.